annalisa144/reverdecer/_posts/2018-08-26-our-favorite-mistakes.md

 Not only did everything get soaked, it sat in water getting stinky like a swamp.
 We lay each item out, rinsed and rinsed, sunned and sunned, and salvaged most of the gear a handful of books.

+But sunning the books put them in rain's way, so we spread them throughout the [kitchen](https://reverdecer.annalisagross.com/2018/06/30/rustico/) where we constantly tripped over these reminders of our idiocy.

+After weeks of hoping the problems would resolve themselves, the pages would unstick, the smell would dissipate, I got too grouchy about the mess and we found the handful of books that can still be read, and I'm mulching trees with the rest.

 We're glad to have a roof over the outhouse since it rains so much these days.
 Somehow our toilet paper got soaked anyway (maybe from the ground up?) and we used one roll (sustainability and all) but it was yellowish with gray flecks of mildew, and I tossed the 2nd wet roll out.
 We can afford some new tp.
+Now we have a Costco pack with individually-plastic-wrapped rolls, which is truly wasteful...and handy en El Terreno.

 [![](/images/tp_ruin2_.jpg){:width="60%"}](/images/tp_ruin2.jpg)